The Manufacturing Game®

 Proven Results

-The workshops have been used as a catalyst to launch successful improvement campaigns in a variety of industries.
-The Manufacturing Game® Workshops launch the action necessary to help make the strategies learned a reality, providing significant operating improvements within 90 days and substantial financial impact within a year.
-While the hard dollar savings of improvement activities are tremendously helpful in accelerating change, the impact of The Manufacturing Game® on the culture of the organization is important as well.
-The Manufacturing Game® will help build a shared vision and shared language for improvement efforts.
-The Manufacturing Game® workshops help to build the culture required for significant and lasting change.
+The Manufacturing Game® Workshops launch the action necessary to make the strategies learned a reality, providing significant operating improvements within 90 days and substantial financial impact within a year.
+But the benefits go beyond the hard dollar savings of improvement activities; they also include a substantial impact on the culture of the organization.
+The workshops will build a shared vision, a shared language and the proactive culture required for significant and lasting change.

 A Shared Vision

-• used with a majority of a site’s front line people
+• used with a majority of a site’s frontline personnel

 • combined with solid leadership support and communications

-• focused on the value of improved reliability rather than just maintenance cost
+• focused on the value of improved reliability rather than just reduction of maintenance costs